-Prior to 1988, USTs were not regulated by the US EPA or states.
+Before 1988, neither the US EPA nor individual states regulated USTs.
 An assessment of historical UST facilities is frequently required because they were closed prior to regulations requiring assessment for release determination.

-Farmer Environmental Group, in concert with select UST contractors, has upgraded or closed numerous storage tank systems.
+In concert with select UST contractors, Farmer Environmental Group has upgraded or closed numerous storage tank systems.
 Regulations typically require a release assessment for the closure of a UST system by removal from the ground or abandonment in place.
 Representative samples of native soil and groundwater, if present, are obtained and analyzed for release determination.
-Excavated tank cavity fill is analyzed to determine appropriate disposition options, and generated waste including backfill material soil, water, product, USTs and ancillary equipment is properly disposed.
+The excavated tank cavity fill is analyzed to determine appropriate disposition options, and generated waste, including backfill material soil, water, product, USTs, and ancillary equipment, is appropriately disposed of.
 The UST closure documentation is then submitted to the appropriate regulatory authority.

 When a Detection is Found

-In some instances the RBCA may indicate unacceptable risk, or the extent of COCs exceeding regulatory limits is sufficiently small to preclude RBCA, and corrective action/remediation (Phase III) is selected to achieve regulatory compliance.
+In some instances, the RBCA may indicate unacceptable risk.
+The extent of COCs exceeding regulatory limits is sufficiently small to preclude RBCA, and corrective action/remediation (Phase III) is selected to achieve regulatory compliance.
 Farmer Environmental Group’s Geologist, Environmental Scientist, and Project Managers have the experience necessary to employ the most expedient and cost-effective remediation methods to achieve regulatory compliance.

-SWP3 regulations are associated with the National Pollutant Discharge Elimination System (NPDES) Storm Water Program which regulates Storm Water discharges from three potential sources: municipal separate storm sewer systems (MS4s), construction projects, and industrial facilities.
-Most storm water discharges are considered point sources, and operators of these sources may be required to receive an NPDES permit before they can discharge.
-This permitting instrument is designed to prevent storm water runoff from washing detrimental pollutants into local surface waters such as rivers, water bodies, or coastal waters.
+SWP3 regulations are associated with the National Pollutant Discharge Elimination System (NPDES) Storm Water Program, which regulates Storm Water discharges from three potential sources: municipal separate storm sewer systems (MS4s), construction projects, and industrial facilities.
+Most stormwater discharges are considered point sources, and operators of these sources may be required to receive an NPDES permit before they can discharge.
+This permitting instrument is designed to prevent stormwater runoff from washing harmful pollutants into local surface waters such as rivers, water bodies, or coastal waters.

 The NPDES Storm Water Program covers the following types of storm water discharges:

-- Construction Projects – Operators of construction sites that are one acre or larger (including smaller sites that are part of a larger common plan of development) may be required to obtain authorization to discharge storm water under an NPDES construction storm water permit.
-Where EPA is the permitting authority, operators must meet the requirements of the United State Environmental Protection Agency’s (EPA) Construction General Permit (CGP).
+- Construction Projects – Operators of construction sites that are one acre or larger (including smaller sites that are part of a larger typical plan of development) may be required to obtain authorization to discharge stormwater under an NPDES construction stormwater permit.
+Where EPA is the permitting authority, operators must meet the requirements of the United States Environmental Protection Agency’s (EPA) Construction General Permit (CGP).

 Our Qualified Staff Can Help Every Step of the Way